deterministic-arts/DartsCLJSON/README.md

 In all of the pattern kinds above, if a variable is named "_" (regardless of its home package), then the matching value is not bound to a variable at all;
 the associated constraint is checked, though.
+Any symbol can be used as pattern variable, provided it is not a keyword, and not `nil` or `t`.
+The effects are undefined, if a given pattern includes the same pattern variable multiple times (either directly, or as part of one or more sub-patterns.)

 Patterns can be abbreviated as follows, if no variables need to be bound:

+ - `VAR` is equivalent to `(:any VAR)`; in particular, `_` is equivent to `(:any _)`, which matches any input and binds nothing
  - `:any` is equivalent to `(:any _)`
  - `:string` is equivalent to `(:string _)`
  - `:number` is equivalent to `(:number _)`